What is a Neuro-Ophthalmologist?

-A neuro-ophthalmologist is a physician who is trained in the diagnosis and treatment of disorders that involve the relationship between the eye and the brain.
-This includes problems with the muscles of the eye, the optic nerve and its connection to the brain, and the areas of the brain that receive and process the visual information.
-The physician often is trained in ophthalmology (residency) and then does further training focusing on neuro-ophthalmology (fellowship).
-There are also some neuro-ophthalmologist that are trained in general neurology and then do a neuro-ophthalmology fellowship.
+A Neuro-Ophthalmologist is a physician who is trained in the diagnosis and treatment of disorders that involve the eyes and the brain.
+This includes problems with the muscles of the eye, the optic nerve and its connections to the brain, and the areas of the brain that receive and process visual information.
+The physician often is trained in Ophthalmology (residency) and then does further training focusing on Neuro-Ophthalmology (fellowship).
+There are also Neuro-Ophthalmologist that are trained in general Neurology and then do a Neuro-Ophthalmology fellowship afterwards.

 - brain tumors or strokes affecting vision

 - hemifacial spasm

 The treatment of these above conditions, and many others, are often handled by medications or specialized surgical procedures.
 Usually these treatments can stop or reverse the visual problems.

 Unlike some areas of Ophthalmology where the diagnosis is often made by looking at the affected part of the eye, Neuro-Ophthalmology often requires extensive history taking of the current problem and background leading up to it, a very through exam of the eye, and other specific test.
 Some of the ancillary testing used to help with the diagnoses include:

 5. Fluorescein Angiography

 By using this information, the pieces of the puzzle can be put together and a diagnosis formulated that was often not at first obvious.

 Normally Neuro-Ophthalmologists are based out of large academic centers in larger cities, requiring patients to travel long distances for care.
 Here at Sarasota Retina Institute we are fortunate to have Marc Levy, MD, Jody Abrams, MD and Thomas Spoor, MD all fellowship trained in the field of Neuro-Ophthalmology and Orbital Surgery.